wwstrothe/readme-test/README.md

   ## [Installation](#table-of-contents)

   <br>1.
 Make sure you have node.js installed. <br> 2.
 Clone the repository to your local machine. <br> 3.
 Run the command "npm install". <br> 4.
 Run "node index.js". <br> 5.
 Answer a series of questions. <br> 6.
-Check the root folder to view your README.
+View generatedReadMe.md in the app folder.

   ## [Usage](#table-of-contents)